chef/chef-oss-practices/policies/governance.md

 * An announcement will be made
 * The project will be marked read-only and archived
-* A migration or transition plan will be documented when applicable
+* A migration or transition plan will be documented, when applicable

 For more, see [Project End of Life Communication Plan](../communication/project-eol.md).